A recent look at the MP3 player market in USA Today penned by Jefferson Graham draws positive attention to Apple’s iPod. Entitled

 A market tracking firm analyst said that MP3 player sales are already up 74 percent for the year, “and a big chunk of that is coming from Apple.”

 Creative Labs, one of Apple’s competitors in the market, said that the iPod had too many compromises his company wasn’t willing to take when creating its own Nomad digital jukebox, which also uses a hard disk drive to store data but is a behemoth by comparison.

 In fact, Graham noted that iPod envy has stirred some Windows-centric software developers to create software to enable the device to work on their platform; something that Apple has been unwilling to do since the iPod “helps Apple sell computers,” according to Joswiak.

-The tide may be turning once again with yesterday’s introduction of the Gigabeat from Toshiba.
+introduction of the Gigabeat from Toshiba.
 With an iPod-like industrial design, PC compatibility and removable hard disk storage, Toshiba’s new digital music player may give the iPod a run for its money with Windows users — especially since Toshiba makes the same hard drive mechanisms Apple currently favors for the iPod.
 Fortunately, though, the Gigabeat doesn’t have the same basic storage capacity as the high-end iPod.
 At least not yet.